Do knee braces really work for dogs?

 Many people cannot have surgery.
 Which has led people to look for other options to help their dogs.
 Surgeons know surgery works, so it can be hard to look at other options like bracing.
 In the end, we want to help all the dogs.

-Surgeries like TPLO or TTA change the geometry of the bones and do not need added support of a brace.
+Surgeries like TPLO or TTA change the geometry of the bones and do not need added support from a brace.
 Surgeries like lateral suture or extracapsular work better with bracing.
 Heavier dogs can break the suture in these surgeries.
-Added support of a brace is beneficial to help prevent too much pressure on the suture to keep it from failing.
+Adding support from a brace is beneficial to help prevent too much pressure on the suture from failing.

 Dogs that cannot have surgery need some extra help until their body forms a medial buttress.
 (The medial buttress is the scar tissue that stabilizes the knee.)

 Veterinarians always like to see proof.
-There have been studies done by veterinarian colleges to help us know that braces do work.
-If you are a big researcher you can access those here.
+Studies have been done by veterinarian colleges to help us know that braces do work.
+If you are a big researcher, you can access those here.

 If Not, Here's A quick synopsis.